An antique French ceramic floor in a cool palette

 Classical in its tessellation and easy on the eye the design is both simple and pure and the same size Maubeuge border frames the floor beautifully.

 The floor has been completely cleaned of its old lime-based mortar and years of wax revealing a quality ceramic and colours that are as crisp and consistent as when they were first fired.
 There are occasional small groutable chips and nibbles present on a small number of tiles but the condition of the floor is excellent and being a highly fired tile they can be laid inside or outside of the home as they are impervious to high and sub zero temperatures.
 Inside the home they can be laid with underfloor heating systems as they are excellent retainers of heat.

 From a maintenance perspective the tiles do not need sealing or waxing once laid, waxing being an option exclusively for aesthetic reasons, as a regular wash is all that is needed to retain their beauty and lustre.

-*Optionally, if you send us key dimensions of your area we can, without obligation, calculate your tile requirement for you.
+Sold by m2, simply send us the number of tiles required or, optionally, the key dimensions of your area and we can calculate your tile requirement for you.